Chroogomphus: Ecology

-Other species within genus Chroogomphus include:

-Edibility
+Uses

 Chroogomphus rutilus, C. ochraceus, C. oregonensis, C. tomentosus, and C. vinicolor are edible and may be interchangeable for culinary purposes.
 They are not, however, regarded as flavorful and possess neither a distinctive taste nor odor.
 One food writer states about C. rutilus and C. vinicolor:

+While David Arora states in his book Mushrooms Demystified:

+Chroogomphus rutilus has been the subject of investigation as the source of antibiotics, as well as other potentially useful secondary compounds.